Projections, Pseudo-Stopping Times and the Immersion Property: Abstract

 \section{Abstract}

-Given two filtrations $\ff\subset \gg$, the immersion property holds for $\ff$ and $\gg$ if every $\ff$-local martingale is a $\gg$-local martingale.
-Our main result characterizes the immersion property for $\ff$ and $\gg$ using the class of $\ff$-pseudo-stopping times.
-We also show that every $\gg$-stopping time can be decomposed into the minimum of two barrier hitting times.
+{ Given two filtrations $\ff\subset \gg$, we study under which conditions the $\ff$-optional projection and the $\ff$-dual optional projection coincide for the class of $\gg$-optional processes with integrable variation.
+It turns out that this property is equivalent to the immersion property for $\ff$ and $\gg$, that is every $\ff$-local martingale is a $\gg$-local martingale, which, equivalently, may be characterised using the class of $\ff$-pseudo-stopping times.
+We also show that every $\gg$-stopping time can be decomposed into the minimum of two barrier hitting times. }